 Beginning shortly before the record date and continuing up to and including the distribution date, we expect that a limited market, commonly known as a "when-issued" trading market, will develop in our common stock.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
 The "when-issued" trading market will be a market for shares of our common stock that will be distributed to Exelon shareholders on the distribution date.
-If you own shares of Exelon common stock at p.m.
-Eastern time, as of the record date, you will be entitled to shares of our common stock distributed pursuant to the distribution.
+If you own shares of Exelon common stock distributed pursuant to the distribution.
 You may trade this entitlement to shares of our common stock, without trading the shares of Exelon common stock you own, on the "when-issued" market.
 On the first trading day following the distribution date, "when-issued" trading with respect to our common stock will end and "regular-way" trading will begin.
 We will announce our when-issued trading symbol when and if it becomes available.

 It is also anticipated that, beginning shortly before the record date and continuing up to and including the distribution date, there will be two markets in Exelon common stock: a "regular-way" market and an "ex-distribution" market.
 Shares of Exelon common stock that trade on the "regular-way" market will trade with an entitlement to shares of Company common stock distributed pursuant to the distribution.
 Shares that trade on the "ex-distribution" market will trade without an entitlement to shares of our common stock distributed pursuant to the distribution.
 Therefore, if you own shares of Exelon common stock at the close of business on the record date and sell those shares on the "regular-way" market before the distribution date, you will be selling your right to receive shares of our common stock in connection with the distribution.
-If you own shares of Exelon common stock at the close of business on the "ex-distribution" market before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Exelon common stock on the record date.
-However, if Exelon shareholders own shares of Exelon common stock at p.m.
+If you own shares of Exelon common stock at the close of business on the record date and sell those shares of business on the record date and sell those shares of business on the record date and sell those shares of business on the record date and sell those shares of business on the record date and sell those shares of business on the record date and sell those shares of business on the record date and sell those shares on the "ex-distribution" market before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Exelon common stock at 5:00 p.m.
 Eastern time, as of the record date and sell those shares on the "ex-distribution" market up to and including the distribution date, the selling shareholders will still receive the shares of our common stock that they would otherwise receive pursuant to the distribution.